RolandMueller1994/motu-avb-usb/README.md

 Linux USB driver for the MOTU AVB series interfaces

 ## Module parameters:
-samplerate: set the samplerate (its currently fixed at module load) default: 44100

 midi: set 1 for devices that have a midi port, 0 for the ones that don't